quantumduck/bsm-sudoku/README.md

 # Coding Take-Home Project for BSM: Sudoku App

 ## Description
-This project uses an algorithm to generate a valid sudoku grid and serves it via an API to the endpoint [localhost:8080/sudoku/board]
+This project uses an algorithm to generate a valid sudoku grid and serves it via an API to the endpoint http://localhost:8080/sudoku/board.
+The

 ## Building and running
 This project requires the commands `node` and `npm` to be installed.
-Instructions can be found [here](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-16-04) or by entering the following in the terminal (results may vary depending on your shell.):
+Instructions can be found [here](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-16-04) or by entering the following in the terminal (results may vary if you use a shell other than bash or the configuration is not stored in `.bashrc`):
 ```
 $ curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.11/install.sh | bash
 $ source ~/.bashrc